The Baden Powell Trail is a world-class hiking trail that stretches from Horseshoe Bay in West Vancouver to Deep Cove in

 The section of the Baden Powell Trail from just above Panorama Park in Deep Cove to Quarry Rock is about a 1-hour hike.
-It’s a beautiful trail through the trees with a fair number of stairs that’s suitable for most people.
+It’s a beautiful trail through the trees and not overly strenuous though it does have a decent amount of stairs.
 The view from the top on a sunny day is absolutely spectacular, and makes for a great resting spot before returning back down the hill.